AGreaves99/exhibition-curation/README.md

 A link to the hosted site can be found [here](https://agreaves99-exhib-curation.netlify.app/)

-This project is front-end only, and so the user made collections will not persist across sessions.
+This project is **front-end only**, and so the user made collections will not persist across sessions.

 ## Features